Regulation on the employment duties of teaching and research staff at the University of Iceland, no. 605/2006

 [III.
 Temporary increase in research duties.

-A dean of school is authorised to temporarily transfer a member of teaching staff’s employment duties at the school from teaching to research, upon receiving an allocation from a specific fund, cf. regulation on performance related transfer of job components.]3
+A dean of school is authorised to temporarily transfer the employment duties of [adjunct lecturers 1, lecturers and senior lecturers]1 at the school from teaching to research, upon receiving an allocation from a specific fund, cf. regulation on performance related transfer of job components.]3

 1Amended by Article 1 of Regulation no. 1158/2015.